BBB - A+ Rating - the best there is

 This web page shows only a small excerpt of our Hewes research.
 Another 211 words(15 lines of text) covering the years 1038, 1603, 1667, 1604, 1664, 1654, 1659, 1645, 1719, 1677, 1720 and are included under the topic Early Hewes History in all our PDF Extended History products.

 Another 171 words(12 lines of text) are included under the topic Early Hewes Notables in all our PDF Extended History products.

 Some of the Hewes family moved to Ireland, but this topic is not covered in this excerpt.
 Another 109 words(8 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Many people from Wales joined the general migration to North America in the 19th and 20th centuries, searching for land, work, and freedom.
 Like the many other immigrants from the British Isles, they made a significant contribution to the development of Canada and the United States.
 The Welsh and their descendents added a rich cultural tradition to the newly developed towns, cities, and villages.
 An investigation of the immigration and passenger lists has revealed a number of people bearing the name Hewes:

-Hewes Settlers in the United States in the 17th Century
+Hewes Settlers in the 17th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.